Gamethread: Red Sox at White Sox

 : @FDSportsbook

-Pending any more bad weather, game time is at 7:10 p.m.
+Game time tonight is at 7:10 p.m.
 CT.
 Tune in on NBCSCHI to watch or ESPN 1000 to listen.
+Let’s hope it stays dry and the (good) Sox bring home a W!

 Loading comments...